swissbib/sbvf2/sbDocumentation/proxy-config.md

 ### URL patterns
 A comma separated list of virtual hostnames in the caller's URL.

+### TrustedProxy
+A comma separated list of IPs that can be trusted as proxy.
+Here, the IP of a load balancer can be added.
+Zend frameworks tests against this list, see /zendframework/library/Zend/Http/PhpEnvironment/RemoteAddress.php->getIpAddressFromProxy()

 ### Match condition logic
 There are two conditions, patterns_ip and patterns_url.
 Both are optional, one is